vanceleon/JS-Algo-Data-Structures/DataStructures/Stacks&Queues/lecture.md

 - if there is more than one node, set the first property to be the next property on the current first
 - decrement the size by 1
 - return the value of the node removed

+#What is a Queue?

+- FIFO DS
+- waiting in line
+- uploading resources
+- Background tasks
+- printing / Task processing

+#Enqueue
+- This function accepts some value
+- Create a new node using that value passed to the function
+- if there are no node in the queue, set this node to be the first and last property of the queue.

+#dequeue
+- if there is no first prop, return nul
+- store the first property in a variable
+- see if the first is the same as the last (check if there is only 1 node).
+If so, set the first and last to be null
+- if there is more than 1 node, set the first property to be the next property of the first
+- decrement size
+- return the value of the node dequeued